 Best for: Coders with strong critical analytical skills who want to transition careers or supplement current income with flexible project work.

-2. Developer Advocacy
+2. Developer advocacy

 Products fail when developers never adopt them, no matter how good the code.
 A developer advocate bridges that gap between brilliant engineering and real-world usage.
 You’ll combine your programming skills with community building to turn complex APIs and SDKs into approachable stories that drive adoption.